By using this site, you agree to the Privacy Policy and Terms of Use.

 2.3 Fossil hunting

-Can you find any trace of the history in the brown shale that lines the shore?
+Can you find any trace of the history in the brown shale that lines the southern shore?
 If you are interested in fossils or history, this is where to be.
 The park contains well-preserved fossils and is one of the handfuls of fossil-rich areas in Ontario that are easily accessible from the city.

 2.4 Attend Shivers on the Shale for Halloween